ivan0103/data-explorer-map/README.md

 ## Description

 Data Explorer Map is Web Tool for visual representation of data that was submitted by vehicles driving on the road across the globe.
+Second Year Software Group Project in TUD CSE Bachelor Degree, where we develop a product for a real company as an internship, provided by the university.

+## Technologies
+- Angular: TypeScript, HTML & CSS
+- Google Maps API: deactivated
+- Uber H3-JS
+- OpenWeatherAPI
+- Chart.js
+- Karma & jasmine

+## Features I have developed
+- Map and Hexagon visualization
+- Infotainment panel and its children structure
+- Hexagon and Region infotainment components
+- Search by Region
+- Back and Forward buttons for infotainment panels
+- Testing

+## Project Plan
+Report detailing the process of developing the project.

 ## Installation
 - Make sure you have Node.js and npm (Node Package Manager) installed on your system.
 You can download them from the official Node.js website: https://nodejs.org
 - Open a command-line interface and navigate to the directory where you have the project downloaded.
 - Install Angular CLI:
 ```